Parth-107/Traffic-Signal-Control-System-using-Deep-Q-Learning-Agent/README.md

 A framework where a deep Q-Learning Reinforcement Learning agent tries to choose the correct traffic light phase at an intersection to maximize traffic efficiency.

-I have uploaded this here to help anyone searching for a good starting point for deep reinforcement learning with SUMO.
-This code is extracted from my master thesis, and it represents a simplified version of the code used for my thesis work.
-I hope you can find this repository useful for your project.

 ## Getting Started